Pathologies

 • Persistent bad breath

-Interestingly, gum inflammation rarely causes severe pain, which may lead to its undervaluation.
-However, despite its seemingly simple appearance, it is associated with complex biological mechanisms.
-The inflammatory response is, in fact, an attempt by the immune system to control bacterial proliferation.
-Scientific studies indicate that about 30% of the population has a higher genetic predisposition to develop periodontal problems, even while maintaining good oral hygiene habits.
+Interestingly, gum inflammation rarely causes severe pain, which can lead to it being overlooked.
+However, despite its simple appearance, it is associated with complex biological mechanisms.
+The inflammatory response is actually an attempt by the immune system to control bacterial proliferation.
+Scientific studies indicate that about 30% of the population has a greater genetic predisposition to develop periodontal problems, even when maintaining good oral hygiene habits.

-The answer is simple: at the first subtle sign of inflamed gums.
+The answer is simple: at the slightest sign of inflamed gums.

-Clinical evaluation can identify the degree of inflammation and initiate the appropriate treatment.
-A dental hygienist can perform a professional scaling and guide the patient on the most suitable oral hygiene techniques.
-If the inflammation is more advanced, a more in-depth approach, such as periodontal treatment, may be necessary.
-Ignoring symptoms increases the risk of progression to periodontitis, the most severe consequence of which is tooth loss.
+Clinical evaluation allows the degree of inflammation to be identified and the appropriate treatment started.
+A dental hygienist can perform a professional scale and polish and guide the patient on the most appropriate oral hygiene techniques.
+If the inflammation is more advanced, a deeper approach, such as periodontal treatment, may be necessary.
+Ignoring the symptoms increases the risk of progression to periodontitis, the most serious consequence of which is tooth loss.

 Prevention remains the best strategy.
-Brushing teeth twice a day, using dental floss or another interdental cleaning method, and making regular visits to the Hygienist/Dentist drastically reduces the risk of gum inflammation.
+Brushing your teeth twice a day, using dental floss or another method of interdental cleaning, and making regular visits to the Hygienist/Dentist drastically reduces the risk of gum inflammation.
 Clinical evidence shows that good oral hygiene reduces the presence of pathogenic bacteria responsible for inflammation.

 Frequently Asked Questions